MinaAlmasi/nlp-at-cogsci/book/class_setup.md

 ## Notebook Template
 [This notebook]() is an empty Jupyter Notebook containing a simple layout for the coding exercises given during class.

+### Step 4: You don't have to repeat steps 1 all again, you can press "Import parameters"